facebookresearch/Mephisto/mephisto/core/README.md

 ## `Operator`
 **This section is still underway**
 The Operator is responsible for actually coordinating launching tasks.
-This is managed using the `parse_and_launch_run` function.
-It takes in an `arg_list` of the string arguments corresponding to the blueprint, architect, and crowd-provider of choice.
-It can also take a dict of `extra_args` to pass information that wouldn't normally be able to be parsed on the command line, or where it would be more convenient to put as a dict.
+This is managed using the `validate_and_run_config` function.
+It takes in a Hydra `DictConfig` of arguments corresponding to the blueprint, architect, and crowd-provider of choice.
+It can also take a `SharedTaskState` object to pass information that wouldn't normally be able to be parsed on the command line, or where it can only be extracted at runtime.

-One important extra argumnet is `extra_args['qualifications']`, which allows configuring a task with requirements for workers to be eligibible to work on the task.
+One important extra argument is `SharedTaskState.qualifications`, which allows configuring a task with requirements for workers to be eligibible to work on the task.
 Functionality for this can be seen in `data_model.qualifications`, with examples in how `operator` handles the `block_qualification`.

 ## `Supervisor`
 The supervisor is responsible for interfacing between human agents and the rest of the mephisto system.
 In short, it is the layer that abstracts humans and human work into `Worker`s and `Agent`s that take actions.
 To that end, it has to set up a socket to connect to the task server, poll status on any agents currently working on tasks, and process incoming agent actions over the socket to put them into the `Agent` so that a task can use the data.
 It also handles the initialization of an `Agent` from a `Worker`, which is the operation that occurs when a human connecting to the service is accepting a task.